pauldu1/Diamond-Price-Prediction-in-SAS/README.md

 <img src=images/correlation_coefficients.jpg alt="Your image title" width="450" />
 </p>

 The matrix of correlation coefficient shows that carat is highly correlated to x, y, and z.
-It can be explained by the fact that the weight of diamond – carat is the result of diamond’s volume, aka x, y and z.
-In the same time, carat is also highly correlated to price.
+It can be explained by the fact that the weight of diamond – carat is highly related to its volume or size, aka x, y and z.
+Besides, carat is also highly correlated to price.
 On the other hand, depth and table are very weakly correlated with price or carat.
-The coefficient matrix suggests that x, y, z should not be selected for the further predictive modeling for their collinearity nature with carat while depth and table should not be selected due to their weak correlation with the price.
+The coefficient matrix suggests that x, y, z should not be selected for the further predictive modeling for their collinearity with carat while depth and table should not be selected due to their weak correlation with the price.

 ### Coefficient Matrix Visualization
 ```